Lipen/discrete-math-course/typst/lec-sat.typ

 == XOR Constraints and Gaussian Elimination

-#definition[XOR Clause][
+#definition[
-  Constraint that odd number of literals are true:
+  An _XOR clause_ is a constraint requiring an odd number of literals to be true:
   $ x_1 xor x_2 xor dots xor x_n = 1 $
 ]